 Our client services team meet with our clients regularly in performance reviews and due diligence meetings, answering any ESG and stewardship-related queries that may arise.
 Clients generally receive monthly updates on portfolio performance and attributions, with a more detailed quarterly or semi-annual report with portfolio manager commentary.
-Voting activity is reported on a quarterly basis via our website, and we engage with investees on controversial votes and proposals where we have concerns where timing allows, with rationale of our voting decision is disclosed publicly.
-We have committed to publishing our engagement report on an annual basis from 2023 onwards, providing greater detail on our engagement activity and outcomes.
+Voting activity is reported on a quarterly basis via our website, and we engage with investees on controversial votes and proposals where we have concerns where timing allows, with rationale of our voting decision disclosed publicly.
+Our stewardship reporting is publicly available, and segregated mandates may request and receive customised stewardship reporting specific to their portfolios.

-Signatories systematically integrate stewardship and investment, including material environmental, social and governance issues, and climate change, to fulfil their responsibilities.
+PRINCIPLE 7 Signatories systematically integrate stewardship and investment, including material environmental, social and governance issues, and climate change, to fulfil their responsibilities.